 It can also be produced when coffee and cocoa beans and buckwheat (kasha) are roasted and can occur in instant coffee and coffee substitutes.
 It is also found in surprisingly high amounts in prune juice and some types of olives, although the amount in olives varies depending on the style (California, Greek or Spanish styles) and whether the olive is pitted or sliced.
 Small amounts of acrylamide have been found in microwaved popcorn and some dried fruits, including dates and apricots but not raisins or dried cranberries, with higher amounts in smoked fruits.

-Although no level of exposure is absolutely safe, amounts of acrylamide consumed by most adults is believed to represent a very low level of risk.
-Nevertheless, there are steps you can take to reduce your exposure.
-Get the details in the full answer >>
+Although no level of exposure is absolutely safe, amounts of acrylamide typically consumed by most adults are believed to represent very low levels of risk.
+Nevertheless, there are steps you can take to reduce your exposure, including how you cook (including use of an air fryer or pressure cooker) and bake, whether you leave the crust on bread or cut it off, the type of potato (white, yellow, red or blue, or sweet potatoes) you choose, and if you consume these foods with other foods.
+Sign in as a member to get the details.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,400 reviews.Join Now

 This feature is restricted to active members.

 Join now to add comments and get all member benefits, including over 1,400 reviews.Join Now

 For your privacy, only your first name (from your account) followed by a random number will appear with your comment.
 Your last name and email address will not be displayed.

 We will review your comment before it is posted.